restful-open-annotation/spec/context.md

 WG](http://www.w3.org/annotation/) materials, so we won't give a detailed explanation here.

-Instead, we will describe the modest extensions that the RESTful Open Annotation API makes to the W3C working draft context.
+Instead, we simply present the modest extensions that the RESTful Open Annotation API makes to the W3C working draft context.

 In brief, to implement the collection pattern frequently seen in RESTful APIs, we define a prefix for standard [link relations](http://en.wikipedia.org/wiki/Link_relation)

     "lrel" :  "http://www.iana.org/assignments/link-relations/#"